Ayesha Curry: Personal life

-Ayesha is the daughter of John and Carol Alexander (née Chin) and has four siblings: Maria, Janiece, Jaz and Chad.
-Her mother is of Afro-Jamaican and Chinese-Jamaican descent while her father is of mixed African-American and Polish descent.
-She was born and raised in Toronto until the age of 14, when she moved to Charlotte, North Carolina.
+Ayesha's mother is of Afro-Jamaican and Chinese-Jamaican descent while her father is of mixed African-American and Polish descent.
+She was born in Ontario, Canada, and raised in Markham suburb of Toronto until the age of 14, when she moved to Charlotte, North Carolina.
 She first gained an interest in cooking at a young age.
 With her mother operating a salon in the basement of their home, Ayesha would watch as her babysitter cooked Trinidadian curry and roti and brought it down to customers.

 On July 30, 2011, she married NBA player Stephen Curry.
 The two had met in a church youth group in Charlotte when they were 15 and 14 years old.
 They did not start dating until years later when Ayesha was pursuing her acting career in Hollywood and Stephen was visiting for an awards show.
 Ayesha soon moved back to Charlotte close to where Stephen was playing college basketball at Davidson College.
-Together, they have three children.
-As of 2019, they reside in Atherton, California.
+Together, they have four children.

+In 2023, Ayesha opposed the development of multi-family housing in the wealthy enclave of Atherton, California, where she and her family live.
+In a letter in which Ayesha and her husband opposed affordable housing in their neighborhood, they wrote, "We hesitate to add to the 'not in our backyard' (literally) rhetoric, but... safety and privacy for us and our kids continues to be our top priority and one of the biggest reasons we chose Atherton as home."

-Curry is a Christian; of her faith, she said: "It's the foundation for everything that I do, really. … With my relationship with my husband, it's what it's founded on."
+Ayesha is a Pentecostal Christian.
+She described her faith as "the foundation for everything that I do, really. … With my relationship with my husband, it's what it's founded on."
 She added that "[W]hen Steph decided to play basketball, I had the same conversation with him that he had with me.
 'Whatever you do, do it well, but do it for God.'
 I think that's what has kept us grounded.
 When I started my blog called 'Little Lights of Mine,' my whole goal was to do the things I wanted to do, but all while being a light for Him."

+Curry is best friends with actress and singer Lindsay Lohan.
+She is the godmother to Lohan’s son, born in 2023.
+The two co-starred together in the 2024 Netflix film Irish Wish.